 Severe tooth decay which cannot be remedied with root canal therapy

 Once removed, we will pack gauze into the socket and have you place pressure on the area by biting down.
 If necessary, the dentist will place stitches to close the socket.
-If you want to know more about the Tooth Extraction procedure, please refer to ADA Educational website, watch this informative video, or read more on WebMD.
 If you are sick the week prior to your scheduled extraction or on the day of, please contact our office, as alternative arrangements may need to be made.
-Please contact us if you have any questions or concerns.
+Please contact your Campbell dental practice Dr. Vandi, if you have any questions or concerns.

 Digital radiography (digital x-ray) is the latest technology used to take dental x-rays.
 This technique uses an electronic sensor (instead of x-ray film) that captures and stores the digital image on a computer.
 This image can be instantly viewed and enlarged helping the dentist and dental hygienist detect problems easier.
 Digital x-rays reduce radiation 80-90% compared to the already low exposure of traditional dental x-rays.
 Dental x-rays are essential, preventative, diagnostic tools that provide valuable information not visible during a regular dental exam.
 Dentists and dental hygienists use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
 Without x-rays, problem areas may go undetected.

 - Decay between the teeth

 - Problems inside a tooth or below the gum line